Canada

 Lodging Near the Bay of Fundy

-When we visited the Bay of Fundy National Park we originally planned to stay in an oTENTik.
-Though the Parks Canada Ranger called to tell us our reservation for the had been cancelled due to wind from Hurricane Arthur.
+When we visited the Bay of Fundy National Park, we originally planned to stay in an oTENTik.
+However, a Parks Canada Ranger called to tell us our reservation had been canceled due to wind from a hurricane.

-As a courtesy, the ranger had called the closest hotel for us to ensure we had an alternative place to stay.
-Then Parks Canada issued a full refund.
+As a courtesy, the ranger called the closest hotel to ensure we had an alternative place to stay.
+Then, Parks Canada issued a full refund.

 Eat lobster.
 What to do at he Bay of Fundy with kids.